JBarrada/maus_board/README.md

 ### Disclaimer
-I am only doing this as a hobby.
+I am only doing this as a hobby, and this project is very much DIY and not a complete solution.
 Please use the code and hardware with caution.

 ---